SignPath/website/blog/_drafts/2019-12-13-an-analysis-of-secure-variables-in-appveyor.md

 2. Which encryption is used for secure variables.
 3. How this encryption can, in principle, lead to Padding Oracle attacks that allow the decryption of most or all of the ciphertext.

 This post was written together with Marc Nimmerichter from [Impidio](https://www.impidio.com/).
+All findings were responsibly disclosed to AppVeyor and only published when we agreed that they contain no exploitable information.